spencech/ems-web-app-pipes/README.md

 ## Usage: Safe

-The SafePipe sanitizes template strings using Angular.io's Dom Sanitizer.
+The SafePipe bypasses sanitization of trusted template strings using Angular.io's Dom Sanitizer.
+We'll typically use this to import HTML formatted content from a protected content management system.

 **Component Implementation**